scstech85/Flo2PlanManager/README.md

 ```
 Each file has a **key**, the downloading result (**result**) and other informations related to the original URL image path.
 The values for result are **OK** or **KO**.
 If you find some items where result is **KO** this means
-you cannot downloaed the related file from the specific URL.
+you cannot download the related file from the specific URL.
 In this case, please contact us to have that images.